commanded/commanded/README.md

       hostname: "localhost"
     ```

-  4. Create the EventStore database using the `mix` task
+  4. Create the EventStore database and tables using the `mix` task

     ```
     mix event_store.create
     ```

-    This will create the database and tables.

 ## Sample usage